tunglamdev/vivu-blog/README.md

 # vivu-blog
-Vivu Blog - travel blog website.This is my personal project relating to
+Vivu Blog - travel blog website.
+This is my personal project, using .NET to build the application services.